WithCandour/statamic-advanced-forms/DOCUMENTATION.md

 ## Requirements

-This addon does required you to use a database with your Statamic site, the migrations provided by the addon will be copied to your project's database directory during the installation process.
+This addon does require you to use a database with your Statamic site, the migrations provided by the addon will be copied to your project's database directory during the installation process.

 ## Installation